- 1 3/4cups all-purpose flour

 Cut cooled cakes in half horizontally using a long serrated knife to create 4 even layers.
 Place 1 layer, cut side up, on a serving plate or cake pedestal then evenly top with one third of your Raspberry Jam (about 1/3 cup).
 Top Jam with one third of your Chocolate Mascarpone (about 1 cup).
 Top with 2nd cake layer, cut side down, and repeat Jam and Mascarpone layers.
 Top with 3rd cake layer and repeat Jam and Mascarpone layers.
 Add final cake layer, cut side down.

 Separate out 1 cup lukewarm Ganache and frost top and sides of cake in a thin crumb layer.
 Freeze cake for 30 minutes to set Ganache.
 After 30 minutes, frost cake with desired amount of remaining Ganache.
 If Ganache is beginning to harden then add 1 teaspoon vegetable oil and microwave for 10 seconds then whisk.
+If it is too runny, then whip it with a hand held mixer to stiffen.

 Arrange raspberries in concentric circles on top of cake and dust lightly with powdered sugar.
 Serve with any remaining raspberries.